IgniteUI/igniteui-docfx/en/components/general/cli-overview.md

     <code>--skip-install</code> (alias: <code>--si</code>)
   </p>
   <p>
-    The <code>ig new</code> command will install package dependencies on project creation.
+    The <code>new</code> command will install package dependencies on project creation.
 Passing this flag will skip the initial installation.
   </p>
 </details>